 But don’t just take my word for it.
 Here’s a few of my coworkers weighing in on their own experiences as Jungle Scout employees.

-Becky Frost, Content Creator (Swindon, England)
+Becky Frost, Customer Support (Swindon, England)

 “What I LOVE about this company is the people.
 I have worked in offices with the same people, day in and out, for years and never felt the same bond as i do with you lot even though we work all around the world.
 I can happily ask for help and know that someone out here will be more than happy to and vice versa.
 Such a tight nit group over such a HUGE world.”